APPLICATION FOR INSTITUTIONAL MEMBERSHIP IN

 Characteristics of Your University

-4. Describe existing opportunities, distinctive characteristics, resources, initiatives, activities, or programs offered at your institution to support the professional development in teaching and learning of your university’s future faculty (graduate students, professional students, and postdoctoral scholars).
+4. Describe existing opportunities such as areas of expertise, distinctive characteristics, resources, initiatives, activities, or programs offered at your institution to support the professional development in teaching and learning of your university’s future faculty.

 Tips

-Applications should demonstrate the potential for institutional impact on instructional faculty through producing doctoral graduates and postdocs who go on to academic careers or having other important impacts on teaching and learning.
+Applications should demonstrate the potential for institutional impact on instructional faculty through producing graduate students and postdoctoral scholars who go on to academic careers or having other important impacts on teaching and learning.

 Special characteristics of an institution’s graduates may also be important.
 A meritorious application should outline these special characteristics and show that a substantial core of the institution’s doctoral programs will participate.